 For example, you might assume that your persona is:

 - Comfortable following instructions for the command line.

 You can then review your draft with your persona in mind.
 It can be especially useful to tell your audience about any assumptions you've made.
 You can also provide links to resources where they can learn more if they need to brush up on a specific topic.

 Note that relying too heavily on a persona (or two) can result in a document that is too narrowly focused to be useful to the majority of your readers.

 For a refresher and more information on this topic from Technical Writing One, see the Audience self-study unit.

 Read it out loud

 Depending on the context, the style of your writing can alienate, engage, or even bore your audience.
 The desired style of a given document depends to an extent on the audience.
 For example, the contributor guide for a new open source project aimed at recruiting volunteers might adopt a more informal and conversational style, while the developer guide for a commercial enterprise application might adopt a more formal style.

-To check your writing is conversational, read it out loud.
+To check if your writing is conversational, read it out loud.
 Listen for awkward phrasing, too-long sentences, or anything else that doesn't feel natural.
-Alternatively, you can also try asking someone else to read your draft out loud for you.
+Alternatively, consider using a screen reader to voice the content for you.